-An employee accused of misconduct will not be removed from their existing work assignment unless there is a safety/security concern, including a concern due to any allegation that involves a conflict between staff.
+An employee accused of misconduct will not be removed from their existing work assignment unless there is a safety/security concern, including a concern security issues due to any allegation that involves a conflict between staff. or workplace behavior issue that impacts the efficient operations of the agency.
 An employee placed on an alternate assignment during an investigation will be informed of the general reason(s) for the alternative assignment, unless it would compromise the integrity of the investigation, and will not be prohibited from contacting their union steward unless there is a conflict of interest, in which case the employee may contact another union steward.
+When employees are removed from their work assignment as soon as there is no longer a safety or security concern even if the investigation is still ongoing.
 Unless prohibited by law, an employee will be returned to their work assignment as soon as the Appointing Authority determines the safety/security concern no longer exists, even if the investigation is still ongoing.